Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/02a_Workflows.md

   - ![Filter](/Assets/Icons/Filter.png "[Filter]") Filter (x)
     Click this button to display the filter bar and customize the active filters.
 The x indicates the number of filters that are currently active.

-The workflows are displayed in a column view.
+The workflow versions are displayed in a column view.
 Depending on the settings, the displayed columns may vary.
 All fields are read-only.

 - *Version*
   Version number of the workflow.